 I’m not a big fan of those countdown articles, but my quest to find synthesized information about the problems that Kanban can solve was a failure and therefore I’ve decided to release my own Top 5 List that should help you identify the challenges in your organization which a Kanban system would be able to tackle.

 Alright, let’s do this.

 Whenever I talk to a high-level manager I keep hearing the same thing over and over again.
 “Unless I care about a project, it dies”.
-Most of you who have worked in a big corporation know that it is true, especially if the project is not the company’s top priority.
-In our corporate world a project needs a “Endorser” in order to survive, whoever that endorser might be.
+Most of you who have worked in a big corporation knows that it is true, especially if the project is not the company’s top priority.
+In our corporate world, a project needs an “Endorser” in order to survive, whoever that endorser might be.

 Unfortunately, this tends to happen naturally.
 Everyone has so much to do that they only manage to deal with the most important things.
 However, starting a project and then throwing it into the garbage costs a lot of money.
 Companies that embrace Lean don’t have any of these ghost projects, or at least they do their best not to.
 Since lean is all about eliminating waste, and an unfinished project is quite wasteful, it should be avoided.